jaythecree8tor/Quotes/README.md

 ## QUOTES

-This is a QUOTE generator i built using react.js and tailwind css, i fetched the generated qoutes from an api using AXIOS
+This is a QUOTE generator i built using react.js and tailwind css, i fetched the generated quotes from an api using AXIOS

 ![Logo](https://www.linkpicture.com/q/logo_89.png)